kingsdigitallab/crossreads/docs/interoperability.md

 Below is a step-by-step summary of how the annotator currently interacts with external content sources:

-1. request to the DTS Collection API (currently a static copy) to obtain the list of all objects in the corpus
+1. request to the DTS Collection API ([currently a static copy](https://kingsdigitallab.github.io/crossreads/data/2023-01/collection.json)) to obtain the list of all objects in the corpus
-2. from the Collection response, retrieve the URL of the TEI file on github
+2. from the Collection response, retrieve the URL of the TEI documents
-3. fetch the whole TEI file (currently directly from github but eventually from the DTS document endpoint)
+3. fetch the whole TEI file ([currently a static copy](https://kingsdigitallab.github.io/crossreads/data/2023-01/ISic000031.xml) on github but eventually from the DTS document endpoint)
 4. get image file names from the TEI header
-5. reconstruct the image URLs from the file names (currently local copy but soon a standard IIIF image information API URL (*/info.json))
+5. reconstruct the image URLs from the file names (currently local copy but soon a [standard IIIF image information API URL](https://apheleia.classics.ox.ac.uk/iipsrv/iipsrv.fcgi?IIIF=/inscription_images/ISic000001/ISic000001_tiled.tif/info.json) (*/info.json))
 6. pass the URL of user-selected image to OpenSeaDragon which then displays the image
 7. converts the TEI body into HTML and display it under the image
 8. as part of the conversion, assign a number to each sign, relative to the closest ancestor element with an @id (i.e. a word <w>).